 Classroom expectations help students build social responsibility.
-Try creating a classroom contract together using the children’s ideas.
+Try creating a classroom contract together using the children’s ideas and the simple steps below.

 Creating a Classroom Contract to Set Expectations

-If you have arrived at this post, I can assume it is due to curiosity or a need for developing classroom expectations.
-Perhaps you are wondering how to begin teaching social responsibility.
-Perhaps you are wondering where to begin and what steps to take.
+If you have arrived at this post, I can assume it is due to curiosity or a need to develop classroom expectations.
+Perhaps you are wondering how to teach social responsibility, where to begin, and what steps to take.

-I hope that this and future posts in this series give you actionable, straight-forward lessons and ideas that you can implement in your classroom today.
-Hopefully, you will start seeing the benefits in the ways that your students interact, deal with the highs and lows of their day, and make decisions in the classroom and on the playground.
+I hope this and future posts in this series give you actionable, straightforward lessons and ideas you can implement in your classroom today.
+Hopefully, you will start seeing the benefits of your students interacting, dealing with the highs and lows of their day, and making decisions in the classroom and on the playground.
 In addition, you will see the many little bodies in your classroom grow into ones that are fulfilled, peaceful, kind, and strong.

 Creating Classroom Expectations with a Contract

-Each year we create a classroom contract.
-This multi-step process helps children identify what is important in a classroom and to take responsibility for maintaining that.
-A classroom contract is something that is built with the participation and ideas from everyone.
-It becomes something quite strong and powerful.
-It is also a nice alternative to traditional classroom rules.
+Each year, we create a classroom contract.
+This multi-step process helps children identify what is essential in a classroom and take responsibility for maintaining it.
+A classroom contract is built with everyone’s participation and ideas.
+It becomes quite strong and powerful.
+It is also an excellent alternative to traditional classroom rules.

 How to Create a Classroom Contract